kjj6198/web-serial-api/README.md

 * Send DHT11 temperature data to serial port
 * display UI

 It won't run correctly if the data sent from serial port is not JSON format.
+Please read [arduino.ino](./src/arduino.ino) for more details.

 ## Web Serial API